Always Be Comedy: The Tommyfield pub, Kennington, London, 2016

 The comedian also appeared as a guest for Vix Leyton’s Comedy Roulette in June 2020 describing experiences from topics generated at random from a machine.
 Bohart was very funny and proved to be a great guest and comedian.

-In August 2020, Bohart appeared for Always Be Comedy Online and at #SaveLiveComedy: Show Three.
+In August 2020, she appeared for Always Be Comedy Online and at #SaveLiveComedy: Show Three.
 She was witty and enthusiastic with her Irish charm shining through as she described a forthcoming holiday with her partner and parents and living conditions during the epidemic.
-Her delivery and timing of the jokes and stories were brilliant and she was a delight to watch.